 - Murder Ballad: No shit.

 - Neoclassical Punk Zydeco Rockabilly: Gradually gained a reputation for this over the years; as of now, they've utilized grindcore, noise, technical death metal, slam, black metal, mathcore, post-rock, dark ambient, neofolk, sludge metal, free jazz, and whatever else they feel like putting in.
-And it works.
-It can be chalked up as the natural result of putting a noise/power electronics composer-turned vocalist, a jazz-grind guitarist, a fusion drummer, and a black metal bassist together.
+It can be chalked up as the natural result of taking people who are into noise, power electronics, and industrial (Travis), jazz, grindcore, and black metal (Josh), brutal death metal and powerviolence (Derek), and prog and fusion (Dave) and throwing them together into the same band.

 - New Sound Album: Many: